 How to prevent yourself from getting caught in this situation?
 First, a major expansion of the awesome oscillator indicator in one direction can signal a really strong trend.
 So, do yourself a favor and do not stand in front of the bull.

 Secondly, use stops when you are trading.
 There is no reason you should ever let the market go against you this much.

 #2 AO Readings on Low Float Stocks Can Get Tricky

-Recently, I have been backing off of the low float stocks, because I am able to scale in with larger size with low volatility plays.
-However, I know low float movers is a big deal in the day trading community.
+Many of you may trade larger caps rather than low float stocks, because you’re able to scale in with larger size with low volatility plays.
+However, we know low float movers are a big deal in the day trading community.